 Dragonball Z - Garlic Jr. Saga

-Filler it may be, but in the episode 'Krillin's Proposal', the final minutes are wrenching: watching Krillin realizing that Maron would have agreed to marry him and then running off with another guy moments later is bad enough, but the final scene where he tries to laugh it off with his friends but the audience (and perhaps Gohan as well) can see the tears hidden behind the sunglasses is just heartbreaking.
+Filler it may be, but in the episode 'You’re My Guy… Kuririn!
+The 101st Proposal', the final minutes are wrenching: watching Kuririn realizing that Maron would have agreed to marry him and then running off with another guy moments later is bad enough, but the final scene where he tries to laugh it off with his friends but the audience (and perhaps Gohan as well) can see the tears hidden behind the sunglasses is just heartbreaking.

 Dragonball Z - Android/Cell Saga

 While he wasn't the most likable of people, watching Android 17 being absorbed was heart-wrenching.